 The cognitive effort mobilized to create a mental map represents its greatest educational virtue.
 The act of prioritizing information, establishing relevant relationships, and questioning the very structure of our knowledge involves an active process of memorization and deep understanding.

-The structural quality of the card also plays a critical role.
+The structural quality of the map also plays a critical role.
 An overloaded or poorly organized schema can become an obstacle rather than a learning aid.
 The clarity and relevance of established relationships determine the pedagogical effectiveness of the tool.

 Finally, mind mapping should be placed in a broader educational perspective.
-This technique, as powerful as it is, is only one element of a larger learning ecosystem, where practical exercises, scenarios, and cognitive remobilization phases play equally essential roles.
+This technique, as powerful as it is, is only one element of a larger learning ecosystem, where practical exercises, scenarios, and cognitive re-engagement phases play equally essential roles.

 Artificial intelligence is radically transforming the mind mapping approach by introducing sophisticated automatic generation capabilities.
 Tools and languages like Mermaid now make it possible to produce structured diagrams based on a simple conceptual description.
 However, this automation raises a fundamental question: how to preserve the cognitive effort essential for learning in this new creative process?